dlaurie/lua-apl/README.md

 The resulting Lua functions may be nil-adic, monadic or dyadic, i.e. they take no arguments `()`, one argument `(⍵)` or two arguments `(⍵,⍺)`.
 The specific names `⍺` and `⍵` must be used.
 When called from APL, `⍺` refers to the left argument and `⍵` to the right argument.

 You can't return the function generated by an operator as you can directly from Lua.
 I.e. in Lua `f=slash(plus)` is perfectly legal, but in an APL expression you must give arguments, i.e. `f=∇"+/⍵"`.
-Since `f=∇"+/"` will not work as expected, the compiler disallows it.

 A nil-adic function can be evaluated immediately by using `⍎` instead of `∇`.
 The result is a Lua value.
 An APL function can only return `nil` if there was an error.

-The resulting experience has an APL-like look and feel.
-It could be made more so by patching `lua.c`, but the intention of Lua⋆APL is to give APL-like functionality from inside Lua, not to provide an implementation of APL.
-You can always write your own read-evaluate-print program.

 APL expressions may contain user variables.